jslater89/OpenTafl/README.txt

 - Improvements to OpenTafl AI's time control handling
 - Fix for OpenTafl incorrectly using the opponent's clock when playing as an engine
+- Properly terminate the built-in AI, and any external AI engines, at the end of a game.
 - Tournament runner
 - Game serializer (output only)